Foxfire342/osticket-prereqs/README.md

 <img src="https://i.imgur.com/3dke3V1.png" height="80%" width="80%" alt="Setting Up OsTicket Part1"/>
 </p>
 <p>
-Now lets go back to the osTicket Installer page and click continue to finish setting up OsTicket.
+Now lets go back to the osTicket Installer page and click continue to finish setting up osTicket.
 On the next page it will ask for a Helpdesk Name, default email and admin user information.
 Feel free to put whatever you would like in here but keep track of your username, password and default email as it will be needed later on.
 As for the Database Settings section we will leave this blank for now because we will need to download HeidiSQL first to fill this section out before pressing install now.
 </p>

 ___